 It also impacts the overall experience of a customer in your store and eventually on your sales as well.

-According to the design experts, 50 per cent of your sales floor never get to seen by the prospective buyers.
+According to design experts, 50 percent of your sales floor never gets seen by prospective buyers.

 There are different types of layouts to choose from where you can find three primary options to look for –